Out-Of-Box-Technology/-challenge-app01/README.md

 :warning: Please read the following requirement and condition before coding!
 - Assume that you are assigned to implement food delivery app
-- Each job may has multi drop off destination
+- Each job may has multiple drop off points

 #### Example
 John need to deliver food from his shop to his customers, so he has order#1, order#2, order#3 need to deliver in the same route